Walker strikes out career-high 12 to lead Mets over Cubs 3-2

-NEW YORK (AP) — Taijuan Walker struck out a career-high 12, Pete Alonso drove in three runs and the surging New York Mets threw out the potential tying run at the plate in the ninth inning of a 3-2 victory over the Chicago Cubs on Tuesday night.
+Walker signed a $23 million, three-year contract with the Mets as a free agent, joining Marcus Stroman in a rotation headed by deGrom.

+“It was the only offer I got, so that’s probably why I signed with them,” the 28-year-old right-hander said.
+“I feel like everything happens for a reason.
+And the Mets being my only offer, I feel like it was destiny for me to be here, honestly.
+And everything has worked out well for everyone.
+I’m actually really happy to be here, so I’m glad the Mets were my only offer.”

-Walker (6-2) allowed two runs and five hits in seven innings, and he walked none for the third time.
+Walker (6-2) allowed two runs and five hits in seven innings, walked none for the third time and reached 96.5 mph.
 Walker had struck out 11 seven times previously, all before he had Tommy John surgery on April 25, 2018.

-After signing a $23 million, three-year contract with the Mets as a free agent, Walker has a 2.12 ERA, and the Mets are unbeaten in his six home starts.
+“The velo going down maybe a little bit because of the surgery helped him develop the other pitches,” Rojas said.
+“And now the velo’s back. … We hit jackpot with this guy.”

+DeGrom had a 0.56 ERA heading into his start against the Cubs on Wednesday night but is just 3-2 in six home starts, plagued by a lack of run support.

 Javier Báez put the Cubs ahead 2-0 in the third with his 15th home run, driving a sinker to the opposite field in right-center.
 Alonso hit a two-run single in the bottom half and a sacrifice fly in the fifth.

-Seth Lugo got six outs for his first save since returning on June 2 from elbow surgery, and the NL East-leading Mets (34-25) won for the fifth time in six games to move nine games over .500 for the first time since the end of the 2019 season.
+Seth Lugo got six outs for his first save since returning on June 2 from elbow surgery, and the Mets (34-25) won for the fifth time in six games to move nine games over .500 for the first time since the end of the 2019 season.

-Chicago, which began the night tied with Milwaukee for the NL Central lead, lost its second straight to the Mets after winning seven in a row at Citi Field going back to 2018.
+Chicago, tied with Milwaukee for the NL Central lead, lost its second straight to the Mets after winning seven in a row at Citi Field going back to 2018.

 Sixteen consecutive batters made out before Willson Contreras’ single with one out in the ninth.
-Jake Marisnick pinch ran and Eric Sogard singled to center fielder Kevin Pillar.
-Cubs third base coach Willie Harris made the questionable decision to send Marisnick, who was easily tagged out on his headfirst slide by catcher James McCann following a quick relay by second baseman Luis Guillorme.
+Jake Marisnick pinch ran and Eric Sogard singled to right-center.
+As Pillar ran down the ball and threw toward Guillorme, Cubs third base coach Willie Harris made the questionable decision to send Marisnick.
+Guillorme caught the ball in short right, made a quick turn and fired a one-hop throw to catcher James McCann.
+Marisnick made a head-first slide, and McCann tagged him on the left shoulder.

+“I always err on the side of aggressiveness,” Cubs manager David Ross said.
+“I thought that was a really nice relay by Guillorme, almost a blind turn and throw to get our fastest baserunner trying to make something happen there late.
+I don’t have a problem with that, at all.”

 Lugo walked Jayson Heyward, then fanned rookie Sergio Alcántara for the Cubs’ season-high 15th strikeout.